Import and explore a map

 Update and edit a map

 Your map shows that Mali has a rich linguistic diversity.
 While this map lists seven language groups, there are more than 80 languages spoken in the country.
 The most widely spoken language is Bambara, part of the Mande language group.
-The official language is French, introduced during French colonial rule.
+The official language is French, introduced during French colonial rule, which serves as a common trade language among the diverse languages of Mali.

-You may recognize the place-name Timbuktu on the map, both for the region and the ancient city.
-In French, the correct spelling is Tombouctou.
-Next, you'll update the map to reflect this.
+You may recognize the place-name Timbuktu on the map, both for the region and the city.
+The French spelling of this ancient city is Tombouctou.
+Next, as an example to learn how to edit label text in ArcGIS Pro, you'll change the label of Timbuktu to the French spelling Tombouctou.

 In ArcGIS Pro, it is not necessary to start an editing session before making changes to your data.